MileHacker Logo

 Natural Escapes

-The Central African Republic's natural beauty extends beyond its capital, though safe access to these specific areas has a significant hurdle.
+The Central African Republic's natural beauty extends beyond its capital, though safe access to these areas has a significant hurdle.

 Chutes de Boali